- Download our Shanghai Schools Guide

 Lujiazui

 The Lujiazui Financial and Trade Zone can be found on the east side of the Huangpu River and is Shanghai’s most impressive financial and commercial area.
-Lujiazui has the offices of most foreign and domestic banks, the Shanghai Stock Exchange as well as the new World Financial Center and Jin Mao Tower.
-Besides impressive office buildings, this area houses a number of well-managed residential compounds for both apartments and villas, making Lujiazui the recommended area for those wanting to live in downtown Pudong.
+Lujiazui is home to the offices of most foreign and domestic banks, the Shanghai Stock Exchange as well as the new World Financial Center and Jin Mao Tower.

 Jinqiao

-This is an organised area with a suburban feel.
-Jinqiao Export Processing Zone was developed to provide tax incentives for large multinational companies.
+Jinqiao is an organised area with a suburban feel that boasts a strong sense of community.
+The Jinqiao Export Processing Zone was developed to provide tax incentives for large multinational companies.
 There are plenty of villa compounds and a few high-end apartment complexes.
 The area is near a large Carrefour supermarket, restaurants and bars.
-International schools, sports grounds and a park are all located here.
-Conveniently, residents are close to the Shanghai Pudong International Airport.
-Jinqiao is an ideal area for families.

 Kangqiao